dmiller2117/cake-manager/README.txt

     Changes:

-        * Have refactored to use SpringBoot
+        * Have refactored to use SpringBoot and Java 17
         * Added endpoints for:
             ** GET http://localhost:8080/cakes
             ** POST http://localhost:8080/cakes